Bobblen147/avp-forever/Readme.txt

 * means I've applied a fix or workaround in avpx enhanced

--Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Animated lava texture in Fury 161 (& Earthbound animated lights / Vaults predalien sphere) are broken -Getting hit by a xenoborg sometimes breaks the graphics completely
+-Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Can't see starry sky through a window (tyrargo, orbital) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Animated lava texture in Fury 161 (& Earthbound animated lights / Vaults predalien sphere) are broken -Getting hit by a xenoborg sometimes breaks the graphics completely